hapax/hapax.github.io/assets/bhqc.md

 computers.
 Things fall into the black hole, a bit like entering data onto a computer.
-The total system size is $N$, which as we have just seen, comes from viewing the surface area of the black hole as split into pixels of area $A_P$.
+The total system size is $N$, which comes from splitting the surface area of the black hole into pixels of area $A_P$.
 Finally, the black hole will output information in the form of photons.
 <!-- with the typical length given by the current size of the black hole.-->